FamilySearch/gedcomx/drafts/2014-05-02-gedcomx-documentation-marriage-information.md

 author: Ryan Heaton
 ---

-This post is part of an initiative to improve the available documentation of GEDCOM X. This particular post describes how death-like information found during a research activity might be represented using GEDCOM X.
+This post is part of an initiative to improve the available documentation of GEDCOM X. This particular post describes how marriage-like information found during a research activity might be represented using GEDCOM X.

 ## Summary

 During research for Samuel Ham of Honiton, Devon, England a researcher visits the Family History Library at Salt Lake City, Utah to view a published parish register from Wilton, Somerset, England.
-The parish register provides information about the marriage of a Samuel Ham to one Elizabeth Spiller in 1828.
+The parish register provides information about the marriage of one Samuel Ham to one Elizabeth Spiller in 1828.
 The source is described by providing a title, citation, and other metadata.
 A transcription of the record is provided.
 Information about the names of the persons and the marriage is extracted from the record.
 The extracted information is assembled together with information extracted from other records to aggregate what is presumed to be known about Samuel Ham.